nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **A**: First use `list` to see all contacts.
 Then use either `addw n/WEDDING_NAME c/INDEX` using the client's index number, or `addw n/WEDDING_NAME c/CLIENT_NAME` using the client's name.

 **Q**: What happens if I try to delete a client who has a wedding?<br>
 **A**: The system will prevent you from deleting the client and show an error message.
-You must first handle the client's wedding before deleting the contact.
+You must first delete the client's wedding before deleting the contact.

 **Q**: Can I change a wedding's client after creation?<br>
 **A**: No, a wedding's client cannot be changed after creation.
 You would need to create a new wedding for the different client.